For example, the bankruptcy exemptions – the assets that you are allowed to keep when going bankrupt – are set by each province.

 No. While in the United States you need a lawyer to file bankruptcy, in Canada you can only go bankrupt or make a consumer proposal with a bankruptcy trustee, as only a Trustee in Bankruptcy is licensed to administer to insolvency; a practicing lawyer cannot file a bankruptcy or consumer proposal for you.

-A bankruptcy lawyer in Canada is needed if you need help securing a bankruptcy discharge, among other services.
+A bankruptcy attorney in Canada is needed if you need help securing a bankruptcy discharge, among other services.

 Get More Information From a Licensed Bankruptcy Trustee